Sudarshan Shetty: Leaving Home (2008)

-History of Loss, made in 2008 and exhibited first at the Outdoor Sculpture Park at the prestigious Frieze Art Fair, comprises a wall of cast-aluminium replicas of cars reminiscent of the Volkswagen Beetle.
-Each car was moulded first and then deliberately dropped from a height of 300 feet and made to crash.
-This work was later exhibited at the 2009–2011 Vancouver Biennale.

 Saving Skin (2008)

 Saving Skin at the Tilton Gallery in 2008 was Shetty's first show in New York.
-The show saw a suite of mechanised installations that were concerned with recalling the loss of the body within an increasingly mechanised universe and these installations extend his research into the futility of such experiments.

 Six Drops (2009)

 Six Drops, which was exhibited at GALLERYSKE in 2009, is a series of computer-generated inkjet prints on paper.
 The images have been set against a view of a hall at the Tate Modern.
 Drawing on Asian theologies, the six drops of the work's title refer to six enemies of the creative self: lust, anger, greed, delusion, pride and envy.

 The House of Shades (2010)

 Commissioned by Louis Vuitton for the Women's Fashion Week in Milan, The house of shades echoes the form of an airport kiosk, a glass enclosure that plays with the traditional architectural notion of inside outside.
-This work was installed at Galleria Vittorio Emanuele II.